gooddata/GoodData-CL/cli-distro/doc/XML.md

 	- mm - minutes (00 - 59)
 	- ss - seconds (00 - 59)
 6. `<reference>` - used with LABEL columns for pointing to the primary column; used with CONNECTION_POINT column and `<schemaReference>`
 7. `<schemaReference>` - used with CONNECTION_POINT to identify the schema name of the counterpart REFERENCE column.
-When connecting to a date dimension, use the same value as in the `name` parameter of the `LoadDateDimension` command (see also [the CLI commands documentation](http://developer.gooddata.com/gooddata-cl/cli-commands.html#time_dimension_connector_commands)).
+When connecting to a date dimension, use the same value as in the `name` parameter of the `UseDateDimension` command (see also [the CLI commands documentation](http://developer.gooddata.com/gooddata-cl/cli-commands.html#time_dimension_connector_commands)).